3-Ingredient Blackened Corn

 Up close picture of blackened corn in a wooden bowl.

 But this recipe is so much more then a side dish.
 It is a great way to spice up your corn for burrito bowls, tacos and as a homemade salsa.
-Try adding it to my grilled cheese pinwheels for flavor and texture.
-I like to add it as a baked potato topping.
-Spices things up!
+I like it as a baked potato topping, tossed in with lemon pasta and as a homemade pizza topping.

 A cast iron skillet filled with blackened corn.